mrhunsaker/Ts65DnPilots/Manuscript_Draft_Figures/Ts65Dn_ACTB.md

 ---

-##Temporal Attribute
+###Temporal Attribute

 ####Temporal Ordering for Visual Objects

 Method:
 During session 1, two identical copies of a first object (object 1) were placed at the ends of the box 2.5 cm from the end walls and centered between the long walls.
 The mouse was placed in the center of the box facing away from both objects.
 The mouse was given 5 min to freely explore the objects.
 After 5 min, the mouse was removed to a small holding cup for 5 min.
 During this time, the first objects were replaced with two duplicates of a second object (Object 2).
 For Session 2, the mouse was again placed in the apparatus and allowed to explore.
 After 5 min, the mouse was removed to the holding cup for 5 min and the objects were replaced with two duplicates of a third object (Object 3).
 For Session 3, the mouse was given 5 min to explore.
 After 5 min, the mouse was removed into a small cup for 5 min and an unused copy of the first and an unused copy of the third object were placed into the box.
 The mouse was again placed into the box and allowed to explore the two objects (*i.e.*, Objects 1 and 3) during a 5 min test session.
 This procedure was carried out in the clear box that allowed the mouse to see the extra-maze, distal cues as well as in the red box that blocked the ability of the mouse to see these cues.
+Exploration of each object during the test session were converted into a ratio value ranging [-1,1] to control for overall exploration.
+As such, a ratio value approaching -1 is interpreted as the mouse showing an absolute preference for the third over the first object.
+A ratio value approaching 1 suggest the mouse strongly explored the first over the third object.

 ![Temporal Ordering](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript_Draft_Figures/Diagrams/Clear_TemporalOrdering.png?raw=TRUE)